 Understanding Neurological and Head Injuries in Cycling Accidents: Insights from Dr. Allder

-Cycling accidents can have severe and life-altering impacts, especially when it comes to head and neurological injuries.
+Cycling accidents can have severe and life-altering impacts, and none more so than when it comes to head injuries and neurological injuries.
 While visible injuries like fractures and bruises often get immediate attention, the effects on the brain and nervous system can be equally, if not more, debilitating.
 At Cycle Legal, we’re dedicated to supporting cyclists who’ve suffered these significant injuries, helping them secure the compensation needed to move forward.

 To shed light on the unique challenges faced by head-injured cyclists, we sat down with Dr. Allder, a highly respected medical expert in neurology, who shared his insights on the types of neurological injuries common in cycling accidents, prevention tips, and rehabilitation advice.